project-sunbird/project-sunbird.github.io/pages/features-documentation/book_creation.md

 ### Adding Content to Book

-You can add content in the book like headings, DIAL Codes, and resources.
+You can add content in the book like Headings, DIAL Codes, and Resources.

 #### Heading Details
 To start adding heading details in a node